Walmart CEO McMillon named Business Roundtable chairman

-The Business Roundtable, a group that represents the most powerful companies in America, is naming Walmart President and CEO Doug McMillon as its new chairman.
+The Business Roundtable, a group that represents the most powerful companies in America, has named Walmart President and CEO Doug McMillon as its new chairman.

 McMillon succeeds JPMorgan Chase Chairman and CEO Jamie Dimon in the role.
 Dimon has served as chairman of the group since Jan.
 1, 2017.
 He will continue to serve as a board member after completing his tenure as the group’s chairman at year’s end.